Velertra/card-memory/client/README.md

 Prereq
 * Node.js and npm(Node Package Manager) - You Can get them here [nodejs.org](nodejs.org).

-run to start : npm run dev
+to start run : npm run dev

+for the server side you will need to add a URI to your mongoose database in app.js